Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

 in which $\bf I$ is the identity matrix, $R_{\rm src}\equiv 1-\Tsrc$, and the transfer matrix ${\bf M}_{\rm c}$ is defined as $[{\bf I}- \sqrt{R_{\rm src}}\, \Mrot \Msqz \Mrot]^{-1}$.
 The vector $\bm v$ describes the detector response to the GW signal:

 with $\bm v_0=(0,\, \beta)'$ and $\beta=2\sqrt{\omega_0 L^2P/(\hbar c^2)}$.

 Using the homodyne readout, we can measure the general quadrature of the outgoing field $\hat a_{\rm out}(\zeta)$ which is equal to $(\cos\zeta,\,\sin\zeta)\cdot \hat {\bm a}_{\rm out}$.
-If we apply the optimal output filter that optimises $\zeta$ at different frequencies, we will obtain the maximum sensitivity with the minimum signal-referred noise spectral density:
+If we apply an output filter that optimises $\zeta$ at all frequencies, we will obtain the best sensitivity with the minimum signal-referred noise spectral density: